amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

 Multiscale continuum models
 ...........................

-The list *multiscale models* is the placeholder for various multiscale models.
+The list *multiscale models* is the place for various multiscale models.
 The list is extension of the list *water retention models*.
 Its ordered by soil regions and includes parameters for the multiscale, capillary pressure, and relative permebility models.
 This list is optional.

 * `"multiscale model`" [string] is the model name.
-Available option is `"dual porosity`".
+Available options are `"dual porosity`" and `"generalized dual porosity`".

-* `"mass transfer coefficient`" [double] is the mass transfer coefficient.

-* `"tolerance`" [double] defines tolerance for iterative methods used to solve secondary equations.
-Default is 1e-8.
+* `"xxx parameters`" [sublist] provides parameters for the model specified by variable `"multiscale model`".

 * `"water retention model`" [string] specifies a model for the soil.
   The available models are `"van Genuchten`" and `"Brooks Corey`".